CryptoUGuy/hackdays/INSTRUCTIONS.md

 Please check the folders for each example, some of them have a README.md file and other have comments within the smart contract.

+Each contract has also a test case, check the [test](https://github.com/CryptoUGuy/hackdays/tree/main/examples/test) folder.

 Happy Hacking